 For technology support visit the Technology Help Desk located on the second floor, Search Hall or call 215.951.4OIT (x4648) or email HelpDesk@PhilaU.edu.

 Technology is at the heart of much of what happens at Philadelphia University.
 In fact, a sophisticated technological infrastructure supports the entire University community.
 The network provides high-speed wired (1 gigabit) and wireless (a,b,g,n) service throughout campus, from residence halls and administrative offices to classrooms and labs.
-The University network and email systems support nearly all wired and wireless devices.
+The University network and email systems support nearly all wired and wireless devices including smartphones, tablets and gaming controllers.

 The campus has nearly 1,200 University-owned desktop computers connected to the network.
 Through the Microsoft Office 365 service, each student receives an email account that includes 50 GB of mail space.
 A number of academic programs such as graphic design, digital design, industrial design and architecture are assigned enhanced network storage space.
 All students are provided with University network drive space and can obtain additional storage space through the Office 365 agreement.
 Students are also provided with space for hosting their own University-related website.